"Healthy" fried black eyed peas recipe makes for quick, but still comforting alternative to a traditional long-simmered pot of the soul-food version.

 Don't let "fried" scare you away from these delicious legumes!
 It's not like you're deep frying them in refined oils of fat.
 Like most legumes, black-eyed peas are potassium rich, good source of fiber, they improve digestion and help lower blood pressure.

-If you make this super quick pan-fried black-eyed peas recipe please come back and leave me a comment below with your feedback.
-Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.
 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

 - 1 can black-eyed peas

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

 - 4 garlic cloves roughly chopped

-- 2 tsp sweet smoked paprika
+- 2 teaspoon sweet smoked paprika

-- 1/2 small red onion diced
+- ½ small red onion diced

 - 1 medium red bell pepper diced